ColinGilbert/noobwerkz-engine/COMMENTARY.md

 Nov 24, 2016
 ```
 Fixed the Android sound troubles that were driving me insane this past week!
-Turns out it was a subtle multiplication and division order bug that caused lots of grief, but only on ARM, and variably too.
+Turns out it was a subtle multiplication and division order bug that caused lots of grief, but only once in a while on certain ARM chipsets.
 Will be looking into better methods of dealing with such horrors.
 Either way, this thing isn't a problem anymore and we're good to go.
 Phew...
 ```

 Nov 22, 2016